Climate Corps India Program

 Climate Corps India

-The first public sector Climate Corps host in India (the governing civic body of the City of Mumbai, Brihanmumbai Municipal Corporation) engaged six 2022 fellows working to help to advance the Mumbai Climate Action Plan — the first-ever climate action plan for a city in India — by contributing to projects on building and energy efficiency, air quality, climate budgeting and sustainable transportation.
+Marking our first public sector partnership in 2022, six Climate Corps fellows worked with Brihanmumbai Municipal Corporation (BMC) (the governing civic body of the City of Mumbai) to help advance the Mumbai Climate Action Plan — the first-ever climate action plan for a city in India — by contributing to projects on building and energy efficiency, climate budgeting and urban flooding.

 EDF looks forward to growing this program and its impact in India in the years ahead.